Will Barton: Washington Wizards (2022–2023)

 On July 6, 2022, Barton was traded, alongside Monté Morris, to his hometown team the Washington Wizards in exchange for Kentavious Caldwell-Pope and Ish Smith.
 Barton made his Wizards debut on October 19, recording 14 points, two rebounds and three assists in a 114–107 win over the Indiana Pacers.
 He averaged just under eight points per game before reaching a contract buyout agreement with the Wizards on February 21, 2023.

 Toronto Raptors (2023)

 On February 28, 2023, Barton signed with the Toronto Raptors.

 On January 29, 2024, Barton signed with CSKA Moscow of the VTB United League, but on February 20, he left the team before playing for them.

 Fundación CB Granada (2024)

 On March 13, 2024, Barton signed with Covirán Granada of the Spanish ACB.

 Cangrejeros de Santurce (2024)

 On May 3, 2024, Barton signed with the Cangrejeros de Santurce of the Baloncesto Superior Nacional.

 Guangdong Southern Tigers (2024)

 On September 6, 2024, Barton signed with the Guangdong Southern Tigers of the Chinese Basketball Association.
 On November 5, his contract was terminated.

 Atléticos de San Germán (2025)

 On February 19, 2025, Barton signed with the Atléticos de San Germán of the Baloncesto Superior Nacional (BSN) for the 2025 season.

 On April 24, 2025, Barton announced his retirement from professional basketball.

+Coaching career

+On October 8, 2025, Barton was hired to serve as an assistant coach for the Iowa Wolves of the NBA G League.

+On September 25, 2026, the Minnesota Timberwolves promoted Barton to serve as a player development associate under head coach Chris Finch.